 Park Royal opened in the Fall of 1950 and was Canada’s first enclosed shopping centre!
 Since that time we have undergone lots of changes.
 Today Park Royal is home to a vast mix of unique and popular brands, shops, restaurants & services.
 From fashion & electronics to beauty, home goods, sports, lifestyle & grocery, it’s all here!
 You can even shop for a car at our Tesla showroom or eat at one of over 37 dining establishments, including 10 patios.
 Or take in a box office hit at our brand new Cineplex VIP Cinemas!

 Park Royal covers a large area with multiple indoor/outdoor shopping & dining areas to explore and enjoy.
+Park Royal South and The Village at Park Royal are on the lands of the Squamish Nation.
 Park Royal South is a newly expanded and modernized indoor/outdoor blend of shopping & dining.
 It features a mix of best-in-class fashion brands as well as a modern food court PICNIC plus numerous full service dining options.
 The Village at Park Royal is a community unto itself – a truly unique neighborhood experience.
 This open-air destination has everything you could possibly need.
 Come enjoy a pedestrian friendly outdoor shopping environment with a diverse mix of retailers and dining options providing something for every lifestyle.
 Park Royal North has been completely redeveloped and is now home to Petsmart, Starbucks, Chipolte, Loblaws City Market, Steve Nash Sports Club, Saks OFF 5th, Hudson’s Bay, BC Liquor Store and London Drugs.

 There is so much more to know about Park Royal.
 See below for a timeline of our history.